The Best Email Sign-Off, and 15 to Avoid

 15. As ever

-The generally favored way to end an email is “as ever”.
+The generally favored way to end an email is “as ever.”
 It may not be an ideal finisher for initial contact, but it’s great for replying to someone you speak to often over email.
-It carries no expectancies, connotations, or tone to read into.
+It carries no expectancies or connotations.
 It’s simply you signing off as you.